 As the name implies – this plugin shows the output of

 phpinfo() function.
 “That’s it,” you ask.
 Yes, that’s it.
-Trust me, sooner or later you’ll need it.
+Trust me, sooner or later you’ll need it either for your small personal blog or if you decide to start your e-commerce website.
 If not for anything else then for something small like looking up the absolute path to a file.
 One might call this plugin trivial, but it’s so useful when you can’t easily upload a PHP file.

 The biggest problem with editing live sites is the daunting possibility of killing them.
 A seemingly small and benign change can snowball into a dead site and hours of repairs.
 WP Reset mitigates that fear by letting you create Database Snapshots.
 Create a snapshot (it’s one click and 2 seconds of waiting), make the changes on the site, test them and if something’s not right – restore the saved snapshot.
 That’s it!
 The whole process takes no longer than a few minutes.
 See a detailed walkthrough on database snapshots.